stephengold/Wes/README.md

 resolve the remaining dependencies automatically.

-Because Wes is not on JCenter, you must explicitly specify its repository location:
+Because Wes is not on JCenter, you must explicitly specify its repository URL:

     repositories {
         maven { url 'https://dl.bintray.com/stephengold/jme3utilities' }
         jcenter()
     }
     dependencies {
-        compile 'jme3utilities:Wes:0.4.5for32'
+        compile 'jme3utilities:Wes:0.4.7for32'
     }

 #### For Ant projects